nethesis/nethserver-enterprise-docs/administrator-manual/en/accounts.rst

     and install either OpenLDAP **or** Samba 4 account provider from the modules list.

-    After installing a local provider (either Samba 4 or OpenLDAP), the administrator can create, modify, delete the users and groups.
+    After installing a local provider (either Samba 4 or OpenLDAP), the administrator can create, modify and delete the users and groups.

 .. warning::

-  Please, choose wisely your account provider because **the choice is not reversible**.
-Also, the system will forbid any change to the FQDN after the account provider has been configured.
+  Please choose wisely your account provider because **the choice is not reversible**.
+Also the system will forbid any change to the FQDN after the account provider has been configured.